 Pathways and entry schemes

-Whether you're looking to study for the first time at university as an undergraduate, or returning to study to advance your career with a postgraduate qualification, studying at university can be a daunting prospect.
+Whether you're looking to study at university for the first time as an undergraduate, or returning to study to advance your career with a postgraduate qualification, studying at university can be a daunting prospect.

 Many of our students are parents, TAFE students, or full-time professionals taking the next step in their career.
 Classes are held during the day and evening to enable you to balance work, life and study commitments.